tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 The BDQ standard defines a library of Tests that can be used in `Data Quality Reports` and in Data Quality Assurance.
 However, the Tests can not assert or assure quality independently of a `Use Case`.
 A `Use Case` defining a suite of Tests needed to assert or filter for quality is required.
 Without it, an `Implementation` of a Test Suite IS NOT compliant with the BDQ standard.
 Furthermore, all of the Tests required by a `Use Case` MUST be implemented and individually compliant with BDQ Test `Specifications` in order for the `Use Case` Test Suite to be compliant with the BDQ standard.
 Note that BDQ Compliance of a Test Suite `Implementation` does not mean that the `Use Case` that defines the Test Suite is valid or useful, rather, it simply means that every Test in the `Use Case` is in the `Implementation` and independently compliant with the Test's BDQ `Specification`.

-An `Implementation` of a Test Suite MUST include all `bdqtest:SingleRecord` `Validation`, `Amendment`, and `Measure` Tests for each `Use Case` it implements.
+An `Implementation` of a Test Suite MUST include all `bdqtest:SingleRecord` `Validation`, `Measure`, and `Amendment` Tests for each `Use Case` it implements.
 An `Implementation` MUST provide complete coverage for at least one `bdqffdq:UseCase`.
 Implementations MAY include additional Tests and additional `Use Cases`.
 Implementations SHOULD be explicit about the composition of implemented Tests into `Policies` and `Use Cases`.

 The most important elements of the BDQ standard are the structure that holds explicit descriptions of what a data quality Test is intended to do, and the consistent structure for reporting the results from the execution of a Test upon data.
-We expect that implementers will implement suites of these Tests that fit their data quality needs (their `Use Case`), including Tests that are specifically suited for their domain.
+We expect that implementers will implement suites of these Tests that fit their `Data Quality Needs` (their `Use Case`), including Tests that are specifically suited for their domain.
 The BDQ standard provides a coherent library of Tests that can be applied to the set of defined `bdqffdq:UseCases` in BDQ, and considerable thought has gone into describing Tests that isolate particular data quality issues and work together as a coherent suite.

 Results from each Test MUST be produced in the form `Response.status`, `Response.result`, and `Response.comment`, with one Test producing one Response.
 Results MAY include `Response.qualifier` (see section [4 Extension Points](#4-extension-points-normative)).
 The values of `Response.status` and `Response.result` MUST be those specified.
 This standard is agnostic concerning data structures and serializations of a `Response`.
 The standard is agnostic concerning internationalization and languages of labels applied to human readable presentations of values within a `Response`.
 See the [Structure of Response](../../bdqtest/index.md#31-structure-of-response-normative) section of the [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on `Responses` as RDF or as data structures.
 See section [5.1 The Response Object](#51-the-tesponse-object-normative) for further normative guidance on `Responses`.